I will never succumb to feeling guilty or selfish for the most selfless decision I’ve ever made.

 There I was, squatting over the toilet in my shared duplex bathroom, praying for one single pink line.
 I unwrapped the plastic device and slipped it underneath me, hands already shaking.
 While I waited, I glanced at the bottle of Angry Orchard that I had brought in with me.
 I’ll purchase it for the single line celebration, I had told myself that morning.
 I cringed as I flipped the test over and then swiftly slid against the wall and straight down to the floor.
 The bottle fell down with me, smashing against the tile.
 That was the moment I knew my life was over.
 Two pink lines, clear as day glared back at me.
 It was the end of my independence.
 It marked the death of my young adulthood.
 It killed my dream of moving to a new place.

 On the year anniversary of what was my daughter’s due date, I drive past you once again.
 You hold the same sign that you always have.
 I wonder how someone with such persistence could lack even minimal creativity skills.
 Your deafening glare is as eerie and disapproving as ever.
 I imagine your thoughts as I stare back at you, biting my tongue and holding back my persistent rage.
 I want to settle our differences.
 But, you’d never understand.
-You weren’t there when my daughter’s father told me I meant nothing to him.
-You weren’t around when he tried to convince me to abort her or when he said he’d never pay child support.
+You weren’t there when my daughter’s father told me that he didn’t have feelings for me.
+You weren’t around when he told me that we would never be a traditional family.
 I hold myself back from explaining to you the way it feels to have your own family pressure you to abort your only child.
 Instead, I remind myself that you’ve surely heard it all before.
 I render myself helpless once again and I drive by, burying my thoughts.

 I remember exactly the way he walked into the room.
 Green scrubs, downward glance, slow pace.
 With his lips slightly parted, he said hello and hugged me right away.
 I always admired him for his bedside manner.
 He was an older man with deep wrinkles and dimples.
 He was short and he limped.
 He wasn’t the most attractive doctor you could imagine, but he was sweet.
 Most people would find it odd that he was so personal with his patients.
 I, however, found it extremely comforting.
 While still looking towards the floor, he asked me how I was doing.
 The words flowed out of my mouth effortlessly.
 After all, I had been in that room for well over an hour practicing and reciting my request.
 “I’m doing well.
 But the ultrasounds…” I started.
 He shook his head and held up a hand.
 My much-anticipated performance was cut short before I could say anything substantial.